MassDotMoney/nested-ledger-plugin/README.md

 `./start.sh`

 Run `./build_locals_test.sh all` or replace `all` with the appropriate flags to build the plugin and/or the ethereum app.
+Edit the path in the script for the ethereum app.

 *Note: At this time, the docker sdk's need to be pulled every time you launch the docker image.
 The ethereum app and its ethereum-plugin-sdk must both be on the (develop) branch.*